 Nike Inc. maintains strategic effectiveness that accounts for the internal and external factors examined in this SWOT analysis of the multinational sports shoes, equipment, and apparel business.
 This effectiveness reflects the company’s strengths and opportunities in addressing its weaknesses and the threats to its business, including competitors, like Adidas, Puma, ASICS, Under Armour, and New Balance.
 This SWOT Analysis of Nike outlines the connections among business strengths, weaknesses, opportunities, and threats (the SWOT factors).
 Established in 1964 as Blue Ribbon Sports, the company is now one of the world’s biggest players in the athletic footwear market.
-This success depicts the appropriateness of strategies in relation to Nike’s corporate mission statement and corporate vision statement.
+This success depicts the appropriateness of strategies and goals in relation to Nike’s corporate mission statement and corporate vision statement.
 This SWOT analysis of the sporting goods corporation examines relevant business strengths and weaknesses (internal analysis), and opportunities and threats (external analysis).
 The results yield insights on how Nike’s manufacturing and retail business achieves global success despite tough competition.

 This SWOT analysis emphasizes the importance of product development in maintaining Nike’s competitive edge.
 This business analysis case also hints on possible new strategic directions to enhance the sporting goods company.
-Nike’s operations management and productivity strategies affect business competitive advantages and the success of strategic changes in the organization and its subsidiary, Converse Inc.
+Nike’s operations management and productivity strategies affect business competitive advantages and the success of strategic changes in the organization and its subsidiary, Converse.

 Strengths (Internal Strategic Factors)

 Nike’s strengths are the internal factors that reinforce or empower the business.
 These strengths are considered positive indicators of athletic goods business potential and success in this internal analysis component of the SWOT analysis model.
 Nike uses the following strengths for business growth and development:

 - Effective product innovation for competitive designs